ANIMAL WELFARE

 Species research Kaliningrad

-EAZA is proud to announce the first Animal Welfare Forum was a great succes.
-The Animal Welfare Forum brought together up to 200 representatives of zoos and aquariums, welfare organisations and academic institutions for three days of workshops, presentations and other activities, discussing and highlighting an evidence-based approach to animal welfare and bridging the gap between welfare research and application.
+The Animal Welfare Forum brings together up to 200 representatives of zoos and aquariums, welfare organisations and academic institutions for three days of workshops, presentations and other activities, discussing and highlighting an evidence-based approach to animal welfare and bridging the gap between welfare research and application.

-The EAZA Animal Welfare Forum 2022 was hosted by Apenheul Primate Park in Apeldoorn, The Netherlands from 30 May to 2 June, 2022
+• EAZA Animal Welfare Forum 2022 (hosted by Apenheul Primate Park (The Netherlands) from 30 May to 2 June, 2022

 bozza EAZA logo animal welfare forum 2024 v2